Hawaii School Counselor Certification

 • A completed profile and application through the Department of Education website

-• Copy of your current, valid license
+• A copy of your current, valid out-of-state license

 Hawaii School Counseling Certification Resources